 The group enhanced its success by cooperating with other anti-Prohibition organizations.
 These included the American Federation of Labor, the Moderation League of New York, and the Constitutional Liberty League of Massachusetts.

-Annual Report of the Molly Pitcher Club of Pennsylvania, October, 1924.
-Philadelphia: The Molly Pitcher Club of Pennsylvania, 1924.
+Annual Report of the Molly Pitcher Club of PA, Oct 1924.
+Philadelphia: Molly Pitcher Club of PA, 1924.

 Kyvig, D. Repealing National Prohibition.
 Kent, OH: Kent State U. Press, 2000.

 Proposed Modification of the Prohibition Law to Permit the Manufacture, Sale and Use of 2.75 Per Cent Beverages.
-Hearing Before the Committee on the Judiciary, House of Representatives.
-Washington: GPO, 1924.
+Hearing Before the Comm on the Judiciary, House of Rep. Wash: GPO, 1924.